zeroknowledgediscovery/zedwiki/group meeting/DigitalTwin_workshop.md

 + align large language models

 # the green bar

+Can DT make us achive the green bar?

 # over alignemnt of LLMs with User Prompt

+LLMs are bad, too predictable.

 # Do we need to give up something?

 Human knowledge is limited.
 And this makes us distinctuve, maybe LLMs are "bad" because it knows too much

-# DO humans behave diffrently when they play with AI?

-# ethical Question of Digital Twin
+# Ethical Question of Digital Twin

+Can we make DT of people, and release in the wild, or do we need regulatory oversight.